 The article states that more and more men are choosing this option: "national data from three independent sources consistently finds that 40 percent to 50 percent of them are making that choice."

-But is active surveillance always the best choice?
+But what is active surveillance for prostate cancer, exactly?
 What are the pros and cons?
 And where do we, at Greater Boston Urology, stand on active surveillance?
-We’ll answer these questions—and more—in the text that follows.
+We'll answer these questions—and more—in the text that follows.

-Not every patient is eligible for active surveillance.
+Not every patient is eligible for active surveillance for prostate cancer.
 In order to be eligible, the patient typically must…

 • Be in a very low-risk or low-risk category, which is defined as a Gleason score of 6 or less